-We face competition in the growing renewable energy services market internationally as well as in the critical power services market in Australia.
-Some of our competitors: (i) have substantially more financial, technical, engineering and manufacturing resources than we do to develop products that currently and may compete favorably against our products; (ii) have substantial government-backed financial resources or parent companies with substantially greater depth of resources than available to us; (iii) may have longer and more established operating records than we do; or (iv) may have greater brand recognition, access to customers or financing partners, or economies of scale than we do.
+We face competition in the growing renewable energy services market internationally as well as in the critical power services market in Australia from a large number of competitors.
+In the renewable energy services market our competitors include companies such as Cypress Creek Renewables, First Solar, NextEra Energy and 8minuteenergy in the U.S., and Overland Sun Farming, Edify Energy, Maoneng and Renew Estate in Australia.
+In the critical power services market in Australia our competitors include Sulzer, Generator Power, MacFarlane, Wilkenm Hix and Electrospark.
+Some of our competitors: (i) have substantially more financial, technical, engineering and manufacturing resources than we do to develop products that may compete favorably against our products; (ii) are developing or are currently producing products based on new solar power technologies that may ultimately have costs similar to or lower than our projected costs; (ii) have substantial government-backed financial resources or parent companies with substantially greater depth of resources than available to us; (iii) may have longer and more established operating records than we do; or (iv) may have longer operating histories, greater name and brand recognition, access to larger customer bases or financing partners, greater resources and significantly greater economies of scale than we do.
+In addition, some of our competitors may have stronger relationships or may enter into exclusive relationships with some of the key distributors or system integrators to whom we sell our products.
+As a result, they may be able to respond more diversified product offerings, which may better position them to withstand a decline in demand for solar power products.
+In addition, new competitors or alliances among existing competitors could emerge and rapidly acquire significant market share.
+If we fail to compete successfully, our business will suffer and we may not be able to maintain or increase our market share.

 We expect that our competitors will continue to improve their ability to develop, invest in, and sell solar energy projects, and our failure to compete effectively could have a material adverse effect on our business, financial condition or results of operations.
 We may need to reduce our prices to respond to aggressive pricing by our competitors in order to retain or gain market share or undertake other measure to increase the competitiveness of our products or services, which could have a material adverse effect on our business, financial condition or results of operations.